auxilincom/component-template/README.md

-# ✨ Auxilin Component Template Guidlines ✨
+# ✨ Auxilin Component Guidlines ✨

 We created Auxilin to help ourself and others save time and build better products. was created with a single goal: help ourself and others ship better products faster.
 Stack team very welcome any kind of contributions.
 Up to date Stack already consist 10+ components.
 To keep things structured we introduce few guidelines which must be maintained across all Stack components.